The Causes of High Arched Feet can Vary Greatly

-I will only briefly describe the major types of procedures that are used to surgically correct the deformity.
+I will only briefly describe the major type of procedures that are used to surgically correct the deformity.
 You must understand that this is a deformity that is occurring in all 3 of the cardinal planes of the body, and there is rarely only one procedure that can be done to correct the deformity.

-These types of surgical corrections are usually reserved for the more difficult, painful and deformed feet.
-They can require more surgeries down the line.
-These procedures are usually the last resort after all other modes of treatment have been exhausted (except in children where it is usually best to treat the deformity early).
+This type of surgical correction is usually reserved for the more difficult, painful and deformed feet.
+It can require more surgeries down the line.
+This procedure is usually the last resort after all other modes of treatment have been exhausted (except in children where it is usually best to treat the deformity early).

 There are many different degrees of high arched feet and this procedure should be left for the more extreme cases.